bennigeir/NER/README.md

 T-725-MALV Final Project: 1.2 Named Entity Recognition (NER)

 This repository is part of a final project in the course **T-725-MALV, Natural Language Processing** taught by Hrafn Loftsson and Hannes Högni Vilhjálmsson at Reykjavík University.
-In this project we apply BERT to an Icelandic NER corpus.
-By applying 10-fold cross-validation we obtain an F1-score of 89.24.
+In this project a BERT model is applied to an Icelandic NER corpus.
+The model is evaluated using 10-fold cross-validation, and from this evaluation an F1-score of 89.24 is obtained.

 The folder [code](https://github.com/bennigeir/NER/tree/main/code) contains all code, utils and configs for the project.
  - `10_fold_eval.py` : 10-fold cross-validation of the model produced